 The seminar will be useful for Primary, Secondary and tertiary

-interested in teaching higher order thinking skills to students.
+anyone else interested in teaching higher order thinking skills to

-Until 2007 he was the Chief Executive Officer
+WA.
+Until 2007 he was the Chief Executive Officer for the

 In 2009 he was awarded the Winston Churchill Fellowship